dustismo/heavyfishdesign/docs/source/components.rst

 an edge is some form of a connection from x1,y1 to x2,y2.
 Edges are specifically designed to be useful for joints, but can easily be used for other things.

+The repeat edge is a special variety of edge, that contains some repeatable element.
-Each edge contains three subcomponents left, repeatable, right.  (i.e. beginning, middle, end).
+Each repeat edge contains three subcomponents left, repeatable, right.  (i.e. beginning, middle, end).
 Each of the subcomponents should be drawn horizontally from origin 0,0.
 The component will stitch them together to make a continuous edge, and handle automatically handle moving and rotating.